-Celebrate the ARTS with Don Kordecki
+Celebrate Don Kordecki

 Family and friends are donating funds for artist Julia Knight (www.juliaknight.com ) to create a bronzed life-size statue of Don Kordecki to be placed prominently in downtown Cartersville.
 Don will be depicted in a tuxedo, smiling and welcoming locals and visitors alike to join in and Celebrate the Arts!
 A plaque describing Don's contribution to the arts and the community will be placed near the statue.